Skip links

 Objective

-To help and support the victims of natural disasters in collaboration with the PTT Group.
+To help and support the victims of natural disasters and emergencies in collaboration with the PTT Group.

 Background

-Thaioil Group has collaborated with the PTT Group to proactively aid affected individuals and alleviate the suffering of people affected by various natural disasters.
+Thaioil Group has collaborated with the PTT Group to proactively aid affected individuals and alleviate the suffering of people affected by various natural disasters and other emergencies.

 Approach